madank4421/VSDBabySoC/README.md

 ## RVMYTH: RISC-V Based Processor

 ### Introduction
-The RVMYTH processor is a compact, behavioral implementation of a RISC-V–based CPU designed for educational and simulation purposes.
+The RVMYTH processor is a compact RISC-V–based CPU designed for educational and simulation purposes.
 It follows the RV32I instruction set and implements a basic 3-stage pipeline (Fetch, Decode, Execute).
 This processor is commonly used in learning environments to understand RISC-V microarchitecture, instruction flow, and CPU datapath behavior.

 ### Processor Specifications